MagtiCom: Base Stations

-The company owns 13 012 – 2G, 3G, 4G and 5G base stations in Georgia.
+The company owns 18 598 – 2G, 3G, 4G and 5G base stations in Georgia.

 Customer Care

 MagtiCom offers customer service in person and by phone.

 MagtiCom has 50 offices (13 in Tbilisi and 37 in the rest of Georgia) providing services on weekdays, while some offices provide services on the weekends as well.

-MagtiCom customer care offices are available at 88 outlets in Public Service halls in Georgia.
+MagtiCom customer care offices are available at 91 outlets in Public Service halls in Georgia.

 MagtiCom offers a 24-hour hotline service 7 days a week.
 Calling the service is toll-free for MagtiCom customers.

-Web-chat is also available to provide customers with online help/information.
+Customer service is provided through both a web chat and the AI-powered platform “AI Magti Chat,” enabling users to receive answers to frequently asked questions and information related to the company’s services 24/7, without waiting for an operator.

 Roaming

-MagtiCom offers roaming services in 242 countries with 436 operators.
+MagtiCom offers roaming services in 242 countries with 401 operators.
 Since 2024, 5G technology is also available during roaming.

 “We do it for Georgia" is the motto under which MagtiCom has implemented projects in areas such as Georgian culture, sport, health, arts and education.
 A noteworthy project is the publication of books/albums of the works by Georgian cultural figures.
 The books/albums were distributed free of charge on the presentation day.
 The works – books, sets of volumes and albums – by dozens of writers, poets, artists, sculptors or architects are kept at the MagtiCom archive.